 Her weight on the first step caused it to squeak and she held her breath.
 Nothing stirred in the shadows below.

 She went slow.
-In places the steps seemed to tilt forward, and her boots threatened to slip on the shag.
+The steps seemed to tilt forward, and her boots threatened to slip on the shag.
 She thought of carnivorous plants she had read about, and the way they trapped insects with spines that pointed down toward the part of the plant flooded with digestive enzymes.

 She was halfway down when she saw light: a room down below.
 She couldn’t make out the details, but in the faint ambience she could see shadows moving.
 There were faint voices.
 She strained to hear.